Hello Surgeon

 Blood Supply

-Blood supply to the Brachioradialis muscle comes from the radial recurrent artery.
+Blood supply to this muscle comes from the radial recurrent artery.

 Action

 Functionally, the brachioradialis is a flexor of the forearm, but it is located in the posterior (posterolateral) or extensor compartment and is thus supplied by the radial nerve.
-Therefore, the brachioradialis is a major exception to the rule that the radial nerve supplies only extensor muscles and that all flexors lie in the anterior (flexor) compartment.
+Therefore, this a major exception to the rule that the radial nerve supplies only extensor muscles and that all flexors lie in the anterior (flexor) compartment.

 The brachioradialis is an important muscle in the volar approach to the radius (Henry approach), where the surgeon must take care not to damage the superficial radial nerve that runs along the undersurface of the brachioradialis.